 - 1. Pair the DS2278 with the device.
 See Pairing a Bluetooth Scanner for more information. - 2.
-Ensure that an app is open on the device and a text field is in focus (text cursor in text field).

-3. Point the scanner at a barcode.
+Ensure that an app is open on the device and a text field is in focus (text cursor in text field). - 3.
+Point the scanner at a barcode.

-- 4. Press and hold the trigger. - 5.
-Ensure the aiming pattern covers the barcode.
+5. Ensure the aiming pattern covers the barcode.